timarney/react-app-rewired/README.md

-# First Things First

-[Create React App](https://github.com/facebookincubator/create-react-app) is an amazing tool with sensible defaults.

-That said, I for one would like to be able to tweak the webpack config without needing to 'eject' in turn losing all the benefits of the project (future updates etc...).
-You could also create a fork, but syncing is no fun.

-Let's tweak the config.
+# Rewire Your App

+Tweak the create-react-app webpack config(s) without using 'eject' and without creating a fork of the react-scripts.

+All the benefits of create-react-app without the limitations of "no config".
+You can add plugins, loaders whatever you need.

 #How to rewire your create-react-app project

+* Setup your project using [create-react-app](https://github.com/facebookincubator/create-react-app)
+* Add react-app-rewired to your project ```npm install react-app-rewired --save```
-* Copy the `config-overrides.js` file into your projects root directory
+* Copy the `config-overrides.js` file into the project root directory
 * Tweak `config-overrides.js` as needed see the (examples)[#] directory of this repo
 * Add the rewire scripts to your package.json
 ```